cmbrandt/cxx-fundamentals/01_class_design_essentials.md

 ## Access Specifiers

 Access specifiers provide the author of the class the ability to decide which class members are accessible to the users of the class (the class interface) and which members are for internal use only (the class implementation).
 There are three access specifiers: `public`, `private`, and `protected`.
 Public members form the public interface of the class and are accessible anywhere.
-Private members are only accessible by other members of the class, and form the implementation of the class.
+Private members are only accessible by other members of the class and form the implementation of the class.
 Protected members are accessible by other members of the class and provide unique access within a class hierarchy (to be discussed in detail in a future topic).

-In C++, a class may be defined using the keywords `class` or `struct`.
-From a language perspective, the only different between these two keywords is the default access to class members: `struct` provides default public access, and `class` provides default private access.
+In C++, a class may be defined using the keyword `class` or the keyword `struct`.
+From a language perspective, the only difference between these two keywords is the default access to class members: `struct` provides default public access, and `class` provides default private access.

 The two class definitions below are considered equivalent: